 His work laid the foundation of change management as a specialized area of study.
 His model was widely discussed, debated and later challenged by other social scientists.
 But this three-stage model- Unfreeze- Change- Freeze which is also called Changing As Three Steps (CATS) holds significance even today.

-So let’s look at each of three stages and how it explains the process of change management.
+In this blog post, we’ll look at each of three stages of Lewin’s model of change management and how it explains the process of change management.

 Do we put frozen meat straight to cooker?